Lipepletz/Yellow/README.md

 Once u do that i'll be pingated. and you will be waiting for my update.

 As i correct the PR, u'll be notified, and once it's ready you can merge it and approve!
 Yay!

+So basically is an Abstract for code.
+Me Gusta
+<3